Climate

 San Luis Obispo

 You can easily check populations and densities of areas you are interested in.
 The area density is important for judging how crowded you will feel.
-For instance, Los Angeles has a density of over 8000 people per square mile according to 2010 Census.
-Although you may have other reasons for wanting to live in large cities like Los Angeles.
+For instance, Los Angeles has a density of over 8000 people per square mile according to the 2010 Census.
+You may have reasons for wanting to live in large cities like Los Angeles for it's urban sophistication.

 Northern California: Areas further away from the Bay Area such as the far Northern region or Central Valley.

-Southern California: Central Coast, Riverside and San Bernardino County.
+Southern California: Central Coast, Riverside and San Bernardino Counties.

 Northern California: San Jose, San Francisco, Napa Valley